Susan Smith: Family background

 Smith's father died by suicide when she was six years old, and Smith herself attempted suicide at age 13.
 Her mother then married Beverly C. Russell Jr. who later was revealed to have molested Smith when she was a teenager.
 Russell was a local businessman who later gained prominence in South Carolina's Republican Party and the Christian Coalition.
-Both Smith and Russell have stated that sexual relations between them continued until six months before the murders.
+In 1995, the Charlotte Observer reported that unnamed sources claimed that Smith had told a psychiatrist in 1989 that the sexual contact was a consensual "affair," and that in 1995, Russell had said that sexual relations between them continued until six months before the murders.

 After graduating from high school in 1989, Smith made a second suicide attempt after a married man she was in a relationship with ended their affair.
 She married David Smith, and they had two sons.

 Crimes

 On October 25, 1994, Smith reported to police that she had been the victim of a carjacking by a black man while driving her 1990 Mazda Protégé sedan with her sons – Michael, aged three, and Alexander, aged 14 months – still in the back seat.
 For nine days, she made dramatic pleas on national television for their safe return.
 However, following an intensive investigation and a nationwide search for them, she confessed on November 3, 1994, to letting her car roll into nearby John D. Long Lake, drowning them inside.
 Her motivation was reportedly to facilitate a relationship with a local wealthy man named Tom Findlay.
 Prior to the murders, he sent her a letter ending their relationship and expressing that he did not want children.
 She said there was no motive nor did she plan the murders, stating that she was not in a right state of mind.

 Later revelations indicated that detectives doubted Smith's story from the start and believed that she murdered her sons.
 By the second day of the investigation, the police suspected that she knew their location and hoped that they were still alive.
 Investigators started to search the nearby lakes and ponds, including John D. Long Lake, where their bodies were eventually found.
-Initial water searches did not locate the car because the police believed it would be within 30 feet of the shore, and did not search further; it turned out to be 122 feet from the shore.
+Initial water searches did not locate the car because the police believed it would be within 30 feet off the shore, and did not search further; it turned out to be 122 feet from the shore.
 After the boys had been missing for two days, Smith was subjected to a polygraph test.
 A significant breakthrough in the case was her description of the carjacking location.
 She had claimed that a traffic light had turned red, causing her to stop at an otherwise empty intersection.
 However, it was determined that the light would not have turned red for her unless another vehicle was present on the intersecting road.
 This conflicted with her statement that she did not see any other cars there when the carjacking took place.